-- (1) For Rate Tiers One, Two and Three, the Company shall pay to the Union, an amount equal to six and one-half percent (61⁄2 %) of each I.A.T.S.E. union member Employee's total gross earnings as a Retirement Benefit.
+- (1) For Rate Tiers One, Two and Three, the Company shall pay to the Union, an amount equal to six and one-half percent (61⁄2%) of each Union member Employee's total gross earnings as a Retirement Benefit.
 This amount is reduced to six percent (6%) on Rate Tiers Four and Five.
-The Company shall forward this payment directly to the Union on a weekly basis with a complete remittance breakdown. - (2) For Rate Tiers One, Two and Three, the Company shall deduct from each I.A.T.S.E. union member Employee an amount equal to six and one-half percent (6 1⁄2 %) of their total gross earnings as Retirement Benefit.
+The Company shall forward this payment directly to the Union on a weekly basis with a complete remittance breakdown. - (2) For Rate Tiers One, Two and Three, the Company shall deduct from each Union member Employee's total gross earnings an amount equal to six and one-half percent (6 1⁄2 %) of their total gross earnings as Retirement Benefit.
 This amount is reduced to six percent (6%) on Rate Tiers Four and Five.
-The Company shall forward this payment directly to the Union on a weekly basis with a complete remittance breakdown. - (3) For Rate Tiers One, Two and Three, the Company shall pay to each non-I.A.T.S.E. member Employee an amount equal to six and one-half percent (6 1⁄2 %) of their total gross earnings in lieu of an amount in respect of Retirement Benefit.
+The Company shall forward this payment directly to the Union on a weekly basis with a complete remittance breakdown. - (3) For Rate Tiers One, Two and Three, the Company shall pay to each non-member Employee an amount equal to six and one-half percent (6 1⁄2 %) of their total gross earnings in lieu of the Retirement Benefit contemplated in Article 17.2 (1) or (2).
 This amount is reduced to six percent (6%) on Rate Tiers Four and Five.
 Such payment shall be paid directly to the Employee with their weekly remuneration.
-The Company will provide to the Union a complete breakdown of these monies paid to non-I.A.T.S.E. member Employees. - (4) When the I.A.T.S.E.
-Union member is over the age of 72, the Retirement Benefits described in sections 17.1 and 17.2 shall be paid directly to the Employee in their weekly remuneration.
-The Company will provide to the union a complete breakdown of these monies paid to the applicable I.A.T.S.E. member Employees.
+The Company will provide to the Union a complete breakdown of these monies paid to non-member Employees. - (4) When a Union member is over the age of 72, the Retirement Benefits contemplated in Article 17.2 of this Agreement shall be paid directly to the Employee with their weekly remuneration.
+The Company will provide the Union a complete breakdown of these monies paid to each affected Union member.